SEND Information Report

 What training have the staff had in order to support children with SEN?

-- All staff are trained to support a child with SEN. In Service training (INSET) has included supporting children with dyslexia, developing emotional resilience in children and working on specific skills in maths,
+- All staff are trained to support a child with SEND.
+In Service training (INSET) has included supporting children with dyslexia, developing emotional resilience in children and working on specific skills in maths,

 - Some staff have been involved in specific interventions such as Speech and Language programmes, Occupational Therapy programmes, delivering phonics programmes and helping children to improve their own behaviour.